hjohn/Dirk/README.markdown

 Registering every dependency manually (and in the correct order) can quickly become tedious.
 In our above example, the ``BookShop`` class needed to be registered as well as its ``CreditCardPaymentProcessor`` dependency.
-We can however have the Injector discover these automatically, as long as the dependencies themselves are concrete classes that have a default constructor or a constructor with the ``@Inject`` annotation.
+We can however have the Injector discover these automatically, as long as the dependencies themselves are concrete classes that have a default constructor or exactly one constructor with the ``@Inject`` annotation.

 In order to discover dependencies automatically, we have to create the Injector slightly differently: